 Your body burns calories and nutrients while you sleep.
 If you work out first thing in the morning, you'll need a bit of refreshment first.
-Eat a carb-loaded snack about 20 minutes before your workout.
+Eat a carb-loaded snack about 30 minutes before your workout.
 Between 75 and 100 percent of your snack should be composed of carbs.
 The snack probably won't give you that much energy to fuel your workout, but it will make the distracting hunger pangs says Mayo Clinic.
-If you plan on exercising for more than 40 minutes, add some protein to your snack and give yourself at least an hour or even better, two hours to digest it.
+If you plan on exercising for more than 40 minutes, add some (a very little) protein to your snack and give yourself at least an hour or even better, two hours to digest it recommends Heart.org.

 If you just need a quick snack before a workout, eat a single piece of fruit such as a banana, orange or apple.
-You might also snack on carrot sticks or chug a glass of juice or a sports drink.
+You might also snack on carrot sticks or chug a glass of juice or a sports drink and plenty of water.
 If you're aiming for a long cardio session, add some yogurt, an egg, a slice of cheese or a small piece of meat — this protein will help power you through a longer workout.

 Afternoon or Evening Workouts

 If you'll be doing your cardio later in the day, make sure you eat a few hours beforehand.
 Schedule a snack that includes protein and carbohydrates about two to three hours before your cardio session.
 If you're an athlete, chances are you'll digest the food sooner, so wait about an hour and a half before working out.

 Not sure what to eat?
 Try a slice of whole-wheat bread and a piece of fruit such as an apple or a small bowl of oatmeal topped with raisins or a banana or yogurt.
 If you need protein to sustain through a long workout, try a glass of milk with your snack or eat a small tuna sandwich.
-Avoid any food with fat, as it takes much longer than carbs to be absorbed into your bloodstream.
+Avoid any food with fat says ACE Fitness, as it takes much longer than carbs to be absorbed into your bloodstream.

 Timing Your Meals